awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-caching.md

 ## Override API Gateway Stage\-Level Caching for Method Caching<a name="override-api-gateway-stage-cache-for-method-cache"></a>

-You can override stage\-level cache settings by enabling or disabling caching for a specific method; by increasing or decreasing its TTL period; or by turning encryption on or off for cached responses\.
+You can override stage\-level cache settings by enabling or disabling caching for a specific method\.
+By increasing or decreasing its TTL period; or by turning encryption on or off for cached responses\.

 If you anticipate that a method that you are caching will receive sensitive data in its responses, in **Cache Settings**, choose **Encrypt cache data**\.